On this page:

 You only need two things to start using Hypatia as a calculator:

-First, a basic understanding of RPN, namely, that operators are written after their arguments -- see page Reverse Polish Notation (RPN).
+First, you need a basic understanding of RPN, namely, that operators are written after their arguments -- see page Reverse Polish Notation (RPN) in chapter "The Basics".

-And second, a few operators -- 8 of them are enough for now.
+And second, you need to know a few operators -- just eight of them are enough for many purposes.

 The operators + - * and / are obvious -- add, subtract, multiply and divide (these are 2-argument operators).